arquinn/arquinn.github.io/_pages/about.md

 working with a group at UCSC to improve the reliability of GPUs (coming soon!).

-Lastly, we are investigating reliability and performance in disaggregated data-centers.
-We're investigating the performance implications of using these system and proposing solutions to mitigate bottlenecks.
+Lastly, we are investigating the reliability and performance of applications in disaggregated computing.
+We're studying the performance implications of using these system and proposing solutions to mitigate bottlenecks.
 We're also identifying the tradeoffs between performance and reliability in these systems and finding ways to exploit them.

 If any of this interests you, let's talk!